microsoft/Windows-driver-samples/.github/crashdetect/CrashDetectSetupGuide.md

 ```cmd
 C:\WinPE_USB\Scripts\CrashDetectCreateUsb.cmd
 ```
-- The script will display a list of detected disk drives, usually Disk 0 is the OS disk, do not select that disk.
+- The script will display a list of detected disk drives, usually Disk 0 is the OS disk, DO NOT select that disk.
 - Prompt 1: will ask you to enter the Disk number of your USB drive.
-- Prompt 2: will confirm one last time before wiping out the USB drive.
+- Prompt 2: will ask you to confirm one last time before wiping out the USB drive.
 - The last step will copy over the `install.wim` OS image to the USB, which could take a while.

 ### OPTION 2: Follow the steps below to create the USB manually.